Vyral/base-template/_drafts/3-steps-to-become-a-financially-prepared-homebuyer.md

 {% include youtube.html %}

-Are you financially prepared to buy a home?
-If you aren’t already, you will be if you follow the three steps we’re sharing today.
+<center>Are you financially prepared to buy a home?
+If you aren’t already, you will be if you follow the three steps we’re sharing today.</center>

 Buying a home requires a lot of careful planning.
 That’s why, today, we’ll cover three preliminary steps all buyers will need to follow to financially prepare for an upcoming home purchase.